 Great question!
 Cold-Pressing means that no heat higher than 120 degrees has been applied to an oil.
 Cold-Pressed oils retain all of their aroma and nutrients.
 They generally cost more because the labor is more intensive.
 You want Cold-Pressed.

 Okay, what should it smell like?

 Cold-Pressed Argan Oil should have a very light "nutty" smell that dissipates within moments of being applied.
 Back to the quality of raw seeds - many companies sell "deodorized" Argan Oil to eliminate the rancid smell of oxidized seeds or ones our goat friends ate.

 Even if it's Organic?!

-Here's the thing - nearly all Argan Oil is organic as they don't use fertilizers or any of the other junk we like to put on crops here.
-Organic doesn't mean it wasn't deodorized and doesn't mean it wasn't done totally by machines.
-If it was cold-pressed by a women's co-op they will TELL you because they're proud of it and it cost them more.
+Here's the thing - nearly all Argan Oil is organic as they don't use fertilizers or any of the other junk we like to put on crops here in the US.
+So yes, even if it's organic - it can still be deodorized, still have goat poop involved and still be made by machines.
+If a company is using cold-pressed oil that was produced by a women's co-op they will TELL you because they're proud of it and it cost them more.

 And yours is in an amber glass bottle - no plastic?

 Yes, you want your Argan Oil in glass or metal (aluminum or stainless steel).
 Plastic can leach Bisphenols (BPAs) in to the oil and many companies ship their oil over in plastic containers for weeks and then once it gets to the US they pour it into glass jars.
 If you have a question - ASK.

 Shipped over in metal containers and then we pour it into glass bottles, yes 😊!
 And the bottle is amber instead of clear as light can break down its beneficial properties.